How To Find, Grow And Keep Your Network

 The people you meet are your gold

-In a lifetime we meet so many people.
-Every single one of them could be potentially interesting for you.
+In a lifetime we meet many people.
+Every single one of them could be interesting for your career and business.
 That is why we are going to look at your contacts.
-We all have met and are meeting new people during our lives.
-Before the internet, we would meet people in another country or at a course, have a good time with them and then lose them out of sight.
+Before the internet, we would meet people in another country or at a course and afterwards lose them out of sight.
 The internet has changed a lot.
 Through online social networks, we can easily stay connected or find them again.
 This doesn’t have to mean that we talk to them daily.
 There are varying degrees of staying connected with someone.
 I believe that your success is a product of the relationships you have.
 Whatever you are trying to achieve, you will get there faster by leveraging your network.

 I have many examples of how being in contact with many people worked for me.
 I will share three of them.